Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 ### Preprocessor Options

-This section contains the available preprocessor options which do not have their own checkboxes, as they are not important enough.
+This section contains the available preprocessor options, which do not have their own checkboxes, as they are not important enough.

 #### DontUseSmoothColorBlending

-When enabled colors of the atoms will not be smoothly blended between the closest atoms.
+When enabled, colors of the atoms will not be smoothly blended between the closest atoms.

 #### DontUseDistanceFade

 Disables the distance fade depth cue.
-When enabled far away atoms will not be darkened and close atoms will not be brightened.
+When enabled, far away atoms will not be darkened and close atoms will not be brightened.

 #### CreateSliceX CreateSliceY CreateSliceZ

 Slices the molecule in part.
 This can allow seeing inside the molecule.
 The position of the slice is controlled with DebugA.
-To get good results disable "Skip Using Definitive Hit Optim".
-Unoptimized performance.
+To get good results, disable "Skip Using Definitive Hit Optim".
+The performance of this option is not optimized.

 #### CreateSlabX CreateSlabY CreateSlabZ